andyp123/blender_vertex_color_master/README.md

 5. Search for the add-on in the list (enter 'vertex' to quickly find it) and enable it.
 6. Save the user settings if you would like the script to always be enabled.

-__Note:__ If you are using a 2.79 based Buildbot version of Blender (available [here](https://builder.blender.org/download/)), you may use vertex color alpha, which must be enabled in the add-on preferences.
-To do this, click on the small arrow to the left of the add-on name in the Add-ons tab, and under Preferences enable 'Alpha Support'.
-If you don't have a compatible version of Blender, enabling alpha support will result in errors.
+__Note:__ If you are using a 2.79 based Buildbot version of Blender (available [here](https://builder.blender.org/download/)), you may use vertex color alpha, so you will see RGBA channels instead of just RGB as shown in the standard 2.79 release of Blender.

 ## Usage
 This add-on is mostly designed for people who use vertex colors as extra non-color data, such as artists making models for games, where such data can be useful for creating interesting shader effects, or for storing baked light data.
-The tools provided by this add-on allow the user to fill, invert or posterize individual color channels, as well as copy or swap channels between layers and exchange vertex weight data to and from color channels.
+The tools provided by this add-on allow the user to fill, invert, posterize or remap individual color channels, as well as copy or swap channels between layers and exchange vertex weight and UV data to and from color channels.

 The add-on will appear in the Brush tab of the tools menu in vertex paint mode as shown in the following image.